sofiwolfes/Election_Analysis/README.md

 - Winning Vote Count: 272,892
 - Winning Percentage: 73.8%

-_*To the election commission:*_
+*To the election commission:*
-_Given the above results, Diana DeGette is the official winner of the elections._
-_Note that the county of Arapahoe is the county that had the least amount of votes, and Denver the one with most votes with a big difference to the other two._
+-Given the above results, Diana DeGette is the official winner of the elections.- -Note that the county of Arapahoe is the county that had the least amount of votes, and Denver the one with most votes with a big difference to the other two.-

 ### Election Analysis Results as displayed in the Command Line: